NIH-MIP/FDG-PET-CT_AI/README.md

 13. Plase the ***model weights*** inside the following path: ***"nnUNet_results\Dataset101_PETCT\nnUNetTrainer__nnUNetPlans__3d_fullres/"***.
 Inside ***'nnUNetTrainer__nnUNetPlans__3d_fullres'*** folder, model weights from **5 folds** in speparate folder be present.
 14. Once everything is set, run the bash file ***"inference.sh"*** to run inference using the model weights.
 Please modify the folder paths ***'nnUNet_raw'***, ***'nnUNet_preprocessed'***,***'nnUNet_results'*** according to your set up directories inside the *.sh* file.

+##MONAI UNet Training
+### We have provided scripts to train and run inference MONAI UNet model.
+1. Train_monai_Unet.py is used to train the model.
+Dataset folder, Output folder path need to be set in the script.
+The MONAI transforms will be varied based on different varient studied in the paper.
+Modifications are needed to be made accordingly.
+2. create_dataset_monai_unet.py file prepares the dataset in MONAI readable format.
+MONAI expects train data in a dictionary format, with image and label names.
+This script creats, stratified train, validation and test splis of the AUTOPET dataset and then create dictionary out of this for model training.
+3. Inference_monai_Unet.py is used to run inference on validation and test set to observe the performance.
+Dataset folder, Output folder path need to be set in the script.
+This script will save the input image, ground truth mask and predicted masks in the output folders for both validation and test set.